 I also protect my outdoor power and extension cord connections with water tight covers.
-I've tried a couple of different kinds, and I prefer the capsule like extension cord safety seals shown in the photo above.
+I've tried a couple of different kinds, and I like the capsule type extension cord safety seals shown in the photo below.

 Reptile radiant heat panel and weatherproof electricity connection boxes.